Jake Burger Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.87 team ERA ranks fourth across all league pitching staffs.
+- The Rays have a 3.86 team ERA that ranks fourth among all league pitching staffs.

-- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Rays pitchers combine to allow 142 home runs (1.1 per game), the fifth-fewest in the league.

-- His most recent appearance was on Wednesday against the Colorado Rockies, when the right-hander tossed five innings, surrendering three earned runs while giving up four hits.
+- The righty's most recent appearance was on Friday against the New York Yankees, when he went six innings, surrendering two earned runs while giving up seven hits.

-- In 17 games this season, the 28-year-old has amassed a 2.59 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.